A member who lives out during short-term duty overseas may use the travel card to pay the travel costs set out in this table.

 If the member has spent more on the travel card than they were eligible for (including any extra amount approved by CDF), they must repay the difference to the Commonwealth.

-Note: The procedure for confirming the amount spent on the travel card and making any necessary repayments to the Commonwealth is outlined in the Travel Guides, sponsored by the Defence Support Group.
+Note: The procedure for confirming the amount spent on the travel card and making any necessary repayments to the Commonwealth is outlined on the Defence Travel intranet site, sponsored by the Defence Estate & Infrastructure Group.

 If the member has not used their maximum benefit for meals and incidentals when they confirm their costs, they are not eligible for the unused costs.